anyscale/madewithml.github.io/docs/courses/mlops/splitting.md

 9.936725114942407
 </pre>

-!!! note
-    For simple multiclass classification, you can specify how to stratify the split by adding the [`stratify`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html){:target="_blank"} keyword argument.
+> For simple multiclass classification, you can specify how to stratify the split by adding the [`stratify`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html){:target="_blank"} keyword argument.
 But our task is multilabel classification, so we'll need to use other techniques to create even splits.

 ## Stratified split